 If you’d like to install the Apache language keyboard on your own Windows or Mac computer, please find the latest download files and directions at LanguageGeek.com.
 (Search for “Nṉee Biyáti’ (W. Apache)” or “apw” on the linked page.)

 You can even type most diacritics on a smartphone by holding down the letter and waiting for additional options to pop up.
 This works well for inserting high tones (acute accent) and even the letter L with stroke.
 Unfortunately, we haven’t found a way to type all letters that need a nasal hook, especially along with a high tone on the same letter, without additional tools or techniques (such as copying and pasting letters from the character list above).

 A selection of abridged video files are provided as a convenience for actively enrolled students of APA101 Apache Language, and requires logging in with your TOCC Gmail credentials.
 Video recordings are no substitute for attending class, and no guarantees are made about the accuracy nor completeness of the content within.
 For questions about the content, please consult with your Apache Language instructor.

-Click to access the abridged video recordings (requires login with your TOCC Gmail credentials).
+To access the videos, first login to your TOCC Gmail account, then click this link to access the abridged video recordings.
 These sessions were filmed during the Spring 2019 semester class held Mondays and Wednesdays, 9:00am-10:40am.

-For technical support for using the Western Apache keyboard or accessing the Apache Language video recordings, please contact Kenneth Chan, SCAC IT Officer, at firstname.lastname@example.org or 928-475-2022.
+For technical support for using the Western Apache keyboard or accessing the Apache Language video recordings, please contact firstname.lastname@example.org.